The Art and Voyage of Naming a Film Production House

 3. Should I use my own name in the company title?

-Employing your name can add a personal touch, but it might limit your brand if you wish adding past your own work.
+Using your name can add a personal touch, but it might limit your brand if you wish to expand past your own work.

 4. How much does it cost to trademark a production company name?